FlagAI-Open/Aquila2/README.md

 Please don't hesitate to bring up issues and feel free to submit pull requests (PRs) at any time (p.s. better in English for wider comprehension) – we're always enthusiastic about contributions!
 <br><br>
-## Announcement

-There is an issue in the Aquila pre-training task dataset, namely the data leakage<sup>[[1]](https://arxiv.org/abs/2310.19341)</sup> that occurred in the training data slice from August 25 to September 3.
-Upon analysis, the data leakage was traced to a mathematics dataset A (>2 million samples) recommended by an external team.
-It includes the unprocessed GSM8K test set (1319 samples).
-During communication with the members of the external team, they explicitly indicated that this Dataset A was used for fine-tuning experiments and achieved significant improvements in mathematical capabilities, with plans for imminent release.
-With trust in this open-source dataset, the Aquila team performed only basic deduplication and quality checks before incorporating it into the pre-training data slice.

-Aquila Team has taken the following measures:
-- GSM8K's assessment results have been removed from the evaluation results.
-- The team has conducted a comprehensive self-check on both MMLU and CMMLU, and no other issues were found.
-- In the future, the team will continue to carry out self-checks on other datasets in the leaderboard to ensure the integrity of the data, and will continually monitor this issue, updating the examination results in a timely manner.

-Emphasizing: The performance on Aquila2 GSM8K mainly comes from Flan<sup>[[2]](https://arxiv.org/pdf/2301.13688.pdf)</sup> and self-built datasets.
-The Aquila team always maintains a rigorous attitude towards data privacy and security, and actively addresses data leakage issues to ensure fairness and rigor in subsequent work.

 ## News and Updates